material-motion/material-motion/specifications/actors.md

 **Intentions**: Intentions may be provided to Actors as they're committed to the Runtime.

+Example pseudo-API available on the Actor:

+    Actor {
+      function addIntention(intention)
+    }

 Example pseudo-code from within the Runtime:

     actor = actorForIntention(intention)